oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

 Success in songwriting and sound design using our unique music composition tool.
 Our tool should be able to successfully use buttons (Alex), to walk through a state diagram (Kevin/Alex), which sets up a loop (Kevin/George), which sends signals to a digital synth and creats sound (George).

 ## Schedule
-Explain how you will go from proposal to finished product.

-There are three deliverable milestones to explicitly define, below.

-The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

-Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)